suprithk/College-Admissions-Baseline/README.md

 Can change training time or episode length in `config.py`

-Look at `College_Admissions_MDP_Cycle.png` for a visualization of how the environment works.
+`College_Admissions_MDP_Cycle.png` provides a visualization of how the environment works.